 5. Great garden helpers:

 If you love to garden whether it be veggie or flower, a flock of Buff Orpingtons will be your best friends.
 With their innate ability to forage for worms, bugs, and other delectables, they rid your gardens of pests and other unwanted nuisances.
 As they till at the soil in search for worms, they aerate the soil, bringing many benefits to the plants.

 As your garden matures, the flock will patrol the gardens, picking bugs off the plants to dine on.
 Basically, your backyard flock will be your own personal extermination crew.
 This allows you to grow organic produce, eliminating the need of chemicals.
 As a result, you will enjoy eating fresh organic produce grown in your garden.

 In addition to tilling, aerating, and extermination, your backyard garden flock you provide the added benefit of compost.
 Due to the high concentration of nitrogen contained in chicken poo, your girls will provide you with excellent fertilizer.

-Chicken manure is far superior to cow or horse manuer due to the gizzard.
+Chicken manure is far superior to cow or horse manure due to the gizzard.
 The gizzard grinds everything the chicken consumed down to a singularity, producing a pure source of fuel for your garden.
 Cows and horses on the other hand do not process everything they eat, passing weed seeds into their manure.
 Many novice gardeners are often surprised at the abundance of weeds in their gardens after spreading cow or horse manure.
 Due to the absence of a gizzard, these very fertile weed seeds are then introduced to your garden.